 Simply, have your child colour and decorate it just as they please.
 Then cut it out with the scissors, add some glue to the pop-sickle stick, and glue the angel to the stick!

 Material for the Sword:

-- Red and yellow paper
+- Red, orange, and yellow tissue paper

 Now all the Garden of Eden crafts are finished!
 If you like, you can re-tell this popular Bible story from the beginning to the end.
 I’m sure they’ll love this creative way of learning about Adam and Eve.

 My daughter really loved this activity!
 Which craft is your favourite?
 Feel free to let me know in the comment section below.

 *This post was first published on 15 July 2019 – Last updated on 2 August 2020*